Set up App Hub

 --project=HOST_PROJECT_ID

 5. If you are the project creator, you are granted the basic Owner role (roles/owner).
-By default, this Identity and Access Management (IAM) role includes the permissions necessary for full access to most Google Cloud resources.
+By default, this IAM role includes the permissions necessary for full access to most Google Cloud resources.

 If you aren't the project creator, required permissions must be granted on the project to the appropriate principal.
 For example, a principal can be a Google Account (for end users) or a service account (for applications and compute workloads).
 To get the permissions that you need to complete this tutorial, ask your administrator to grant you the following IAM roles on your project: